-By Tom Gamble from an interview with Yann Kerninon.
+Students: Walking on the Wild Side by Tom Gamble from an interview with Yann Kerninon.

 You cannot fail to miss Yann Kerninon in a crowd.
 Atypical, provocative, an intellectual, a rebel and yet a gentleman dandy who combines a certain sense of dress elegance that rings of Victorian England with a sharp modern mind and plenty of respectful charm.
 In fact, Yann Kerninon is the perfect fit for the innovative and singular initiative he indeed heads up – the ESSEC Field Experience initiative that has recently celebrated its 11th anniversary.

 Part of the bouquet of ESSEC Careers Services initiatives offered to students at the school, the Field Experience project began as a daring, groundbreaking idea back in 2007, thought up by one of the institution’s leading academics, Prof. Laurent Bibard.
 The idea?
 To immerse students from one of Europe’s leading business schools – the large majority of whom had spent their teenage years studying hard to sit extremely selective entrance exams – in the harsh realities of the production line and volunteer work at the margins of society.
 A world some of them had never experienced, nor hardly ever seen.
 A world in which they would one day find themselves working as managers and entrepreneurs, captains of industry – and perhaps even leaders of NGOs.

 As with any rule-changing ideas, the Field Experience initiative met with some initial resistance.
 However, persistence and patience won through.